mohammedmzayek/AM-Store/README.md

 # AM-Store
 Full Stack React Furniture Ecommerce Website using ReactJs, Redux Toolkit, Firebase
+# Features
+* Add products to cart and manage your cart by increase and decrease quantity or delete from cart
+* Save cart items in local storage Filter products by category
+* Use search by name to view the product and its details
+* can see reviews and post a review
+* can see reviews for each product and post the review and see the products related to it
+* Authentication login and  sign up
+* Authorization only users can doing check out
+* only admin can control dashboard
+* control products (delete it or add new)
+* Admin control users
+# Technologies Used
+* React
+* Reactjs
+* Redux toolkit
+* React router
+* rest apis
+* hooks
+* Motion framer
+* Sweetalert
+* Toastify
+* Html5
+* Css3
+* Bootstrap
+* Javascript
+* Firebase authentication
+* Firestore database

+# Available Scripts
+In the project directory, you can run:
 ## `npm start`
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.